Styler: learning formatting conventions to repair Checkstyle violations: Discussion

+At the end of the violation collection process for building the dataset, we removed duplicate Java files according to file contents.
+However, there might still exist duplicate violations in our dataset.
+A file containing a violation might have changed, but that change might not be related to the line where the violation exists.
+Therefore, the same violation would exist in both versions of the file, but since the overall file contents are different, they are both kept in our dataset, which might create noise in it.

-When selecting real errors, we chose only files containing a single real Checkstyle error (see \autoref{sec:data-collection}).
-We performed this selection so that we could accurately check if the error was correctly repaired by the tools.
-Files containing more than one error are hard to check the correctness of repairs: once an error is repaired, the location of the other ones in the file would change.
-Therefore, our results are based on single-error files, and future investigations on multiple-error files are needed.
+Another threat related to the creation of the dataset is that, when selecting violating files, we chose only the ones containing a single Checkstyle violation.
+We performed this selection so that we could accurately check if the violation was correctly repaired by the tools.
+Files containing more than one violation would make it hard to automatically check the correctness of repairs because once a violation is repaired, the location of the other ones in the file could be different.
+Therefore, our results are based on single-violation files, and future investigations on multiple-violation files are needed.

-Finally, to compare the quality of the repairs produced by \Styler with the repairs produced by the other three tools, we measured the size in lines of the diff between the buggy and repaired program versions.
-However, the diff size is only one dimension for comparing the tools, which only approximates the developer's perception on formatting repairs.
-User studies, such as proposing to developers formatting repairs, are interesting future experiments to further investigate the practical value of this research.
+Finally, to compare the quality of the repairs produced by \Styler with the repairs produced by the other three tools, we measured the size in lines of the diff between the original and repaired program versions.
+However, the diff size is only one dimension for comparing the tools, which only approximates the developer's perception of formatting repairs.
+User studies, such as proposing formatting repairs to developers, are interesting future experiments to further investigate the practical value of this research.

-\section{Related Work}
+\section{Related work}

+\Styler aims to repair formatting violations raised by linters.
+Linters are a kind of automated static analysis tool.
+In this section, we first present works on the usage of static analysis tools.
+Then, we present systems that share similar goals with \Styler, which are systems that target linter violation repair and systems that fix source code formatting.
+Finally, we present works related to \Styler in terms of used technique, i.e., machine learning, for repairing compiler errors and behavioral bugs.